ishara/sonar-examples/projects/code-coverage/combined ut-it/combined-ut-it-multimodule-maven-jacoco/README.md

         mvn clean install

-* Analyze the project with Sonar using Maven:
+* Analyze the project with SonarQube using Maven:

         mvn sonar:sonar